-We have proved our ability to deliver sustainable growth against a backdrop of economic uncertainty and challenging policy constraints.
-Our ambitious plans to expand Business Banking, develop an expertise in Agri business and create a customer obsessed workforce will define our success in 2023.
+Our ambitious plans to expand Business Banking, develop an expertise in Agri business and create a customer obsessed workforce will continue to define our success as we move into 2024.

 We take a balanced approach to our investment profile.
-Our aim is to diligently manage costs while maintaining our growth aspiration through a measured approach to risk management.
+Our aim is to diligently manage costs and adopt a measured approach to risk management while maintaining our growth aspirations.
 We know achieving this balance will underpin our strategy and in turn, the value we create for our stakeholders.